 What is shared home contents insurance?

-Shared home contents insurance covers your home contents if you live in a house-share or university accommodation.
+Shared home contents insurance covers the value of your home contents if you live in a house-share or university accommodation.

-What kind of contents insurance do I need if I live in a shared home?
+Do I need contents insurance if I live in a shared house?

-The type of contents insurance you need if you share housing will depend on the nature of your shared living arrangements, and in some instances cover might already be in place.
+However, the type of contents insurance you need if you share housing will depend on the nature of your shared living arrangements, and in some instances cover might already be in place.

 For students: If you’re a student moving into your university’s halls of residence, you might already be covered by its halls of residence insurance.
 This covers you for contents in communal locations, like kitchens and common rooms, as well as your own room.

-However not every university offers this as standard – you might have to pay extra for the cover, or they might not even be in place at all.
-This type cover won’t be useful to you if you’re sharing private housing rather than living in halls of residence.
+However, not every university offers this as standard – you might have to pay extra for the cover, or it might not be in place at all.
+This type of cover also won’t apply if you’re sharing private housing rather than living in halls of residence.

-You might also be covered by your parents’ existing home insurance policy, which can sometimes include extended protection for contents taken to university, though this may only insure those contents while they’re in your room.
-This means you won’t be covered if your laptop gets damaged when you’ve taken it to a lecture or seminar, for instance.
+In addition, you might also be covered by your parents’ existing home insurance policy, which can sometimes include extended protection for contents taken to university.
+Check whether this insures contents taken out of your room though because you want to know if you’re covered for a damaged laptop during a lecture seminar, for example.

-If neither are realistic options, a shared housing contents policy can help you get the cover you need for your belongings.
-However you might also want to consider a policy designed specifically with students in mind, with our preferred partner Endsleigh.
+If you’re not already covered, a shared housing contents policy can help you get the insurance you need for your belongings.
+You might also want to consider a policy designed specifically with students in mind.
+Our guide to cheaper student home insurance should help.

 What does shared housing contents insurance cover?